Skip to Main Content

 Citing AI-Generated Material

-When an assignment allows AI tools, you must cite any AI-generated material that informed you work.
+When an assignment allows AI tools, you must acknowledge and/or cite any AI-generated material that informed you work.
 This includes if you use an AI tool to help write or structure your paper, even if you do not quote or paraphrase its content.
 You must acknowledge your use of the AI tool to provide transparency to your reader.
 Using AI to generate content without proper attribution can qualify as academic dishonesty.

 ACE your usage of AI by: